Shubham-SK/kronos/README.md

 Upon opening the link, you should see a greeting with your name and an option to start recording the patient-doctor conversation!
 When you're ready to start the checkup click record and make sure the doctor is first to speak.

 ### Hardware Required
-Raspberry Pi with a microphone (tuned Hz so Google speech API can extrapolate).
+Raspberry Pi with a microphone (tuned frequency so Google speech API can extrapolate).
 We use a lightweight [MQTT](http://mqtt.org/) messaging protocol to transmit the recording file from the Pi to a webserver where the data will be parsed and distributed to the end user.

 ___
 ### Parts of Our Project